-An active clinician, she has given workshops and presentations at the European Piano Teachers Association International Conference, World Piano Pedagogy Conference, ISME International Conference, MTNA National Conferences, Performing Arts Medicine Association (PAMA), National Conference on Keyboard Pedagogy (NCKP), Portland International Piano Festival, as well as held residencies at major universities and colleges throughout North America, Europe and China.
-Johnson has articles published in American Music Teacher, Piano Journal of the European Piano Teachers Association, Clavier Companion, Piano Pedagogy Forum and Piano Adventures Teacher Newsletter.
-She is a two-time winner of American Music Teacher’s Article of the Year Award for “Feeling the Sound: Reflections on Claiming One’s Own Musical Voice (2014) and “The Art of Listening with Depth, Understanding, Flow and Imagery” (2007), and “Awakening Rhythmic Intuition and Flow in the Developing Pianist” (2019).
+An active clinician, she has given workshops and presentations at the European Piano Teachers Association International Conference, World Piano Pedagogy Conference, ISME, MTNA, CMS, Performing Arts Medicine Association (PAMA), National Conference on Keyboard Pedagogy (NCKP), Portland International Piano Festival, as well as held residencies at major universities and colleges throughout North America, Europe, and Asia.
+Johnson has articles published in American Music Teacher, Piano Journal of the European Piano Teachers Association, Piano Journal, and the Piano Pedagogy Forum.
+She is a three-time winner of American Music Teacher’s Article of the Year Award for “Feeling the Sound: Reflections on Claiming One’s Own Musical Voice” (2014), “The Art of Listening with Depth, Understanding, Flow and Imagery” (2007), and “Awakening Rhythmic Intuition and Flow in the Developing Pianist” (2019).
 Current research explores cross-modal, multi-sensory engagement in the creative process and the impact of contemplative practices on making music joyfully.

 A devoted teacher, Johnson’s students have secured teaching positions in North American, South America, Europe, and Asia.
 She holds the DMA and MM from the University of Michigan, and the BM from East Carolina University.
 Her principal teachers include Arthur Greene, Charles Fisher, and Donna Coleman, and piano pedagogy studies with Joanne Smith and Kerry Carlin.